nathanaelries/SQL/Find-Missing-Indexes.md

+Below is a **“missing indexes”** script you can add to your toolkit.
+Identifying potentially missing indexes often provides **quick wins** when it comes to **SQL Server performance**—especially for heavy OLTP or mixed workloads.
+After all, a well-chosen index can drastically reduce I/O and CPU usage for frequent queries.
+> **Note**: Don’t blindly create every index this DMV suggests—review each recommendation for redundancy and potential overhead (e.g., slower writes, extra storage).
+But this is a **great** starting point to see where you might gain the most performance benefit quickly.
+---
 1. **Creates** (or drops and re-creates) the helper function `dbo.ufn_SafeIndexName`.
 2. **Runs** the “Find Missing Indexes” query that uses the function.